Updated: Nov 20

 Total reps: 150

 I’ll be straight with you, I filched this workout from a CrossFit YouTube video.
-In the video Matt Fraser, 5 X CrossFit Champion, along with a crew of other dedicated CrossFitters, worked through a clean and press complex.
+In the video, Matt Fraser, five times CrossFit Champion, along with a crew of other dedicated CrossFitters, worked through a clean and press complex.

-They completed 3 reps on each of the separate movements, totaling 9 reps per minute.
+They completed 3 reps on each of the separate movements, totalling 9 reps per minute.
 This doesn’t sound like a lot, I concede.
-The average time each athlete took to execute the 9 reps was 20-seconds, leaving 40-seconds to recover.
+The average time each athlete took to execute the 9 reps was 20 seconds, leaving 40 seconds to recover.

-However, the movements are complex, which means they must be approached with extra caution, and the weights were high.
+However, the movements are complex, which means they must be approached with extra caution, and the weights are high.
 I think Fraser was throwing around a 90kg barbell.

 Depending on your current level of fitness, it might be worth starting this workout with a light bar.
 As you progress through the rounds, incrementally increase the weight.
 This approach will improve your chances of completing the entire workout.